inexorgame-obsolete/wiki-mirror/Home.md

 **Will it stay compatible with Cube2?**
 * No. In order to make a new game, we have to break up with the old standards.
 This is a fork, not a mod!

+**How to install the game?**
+You landed in this wiki, which is mainly targeted at developers.
+Nevertheless, [this article will](https://github.com/inexorgame/inexor-core/wiki/Install-Inexor-in-five-minutes) help you.

 For more information see the
 ## [FAQ](https://github.com/inexorgame/code/wiki/Frequently-Asked-Questions)